Believe (Sugarboy album)

-Believe is the debut studio album by Nigerian singer-songwriter Sugarboy.
+Believe is the debut studio album by Nigerian singer and songwriter Sugarboy.
 It was released on 22 April 2017, through G-Worldwide Entertainment.
 Exclusively produced by Emperor Geezy with additional productions from Young John, DJ Coublon, BeatBurx, Tony Ross, Da Genius, Luis AMG, Papi J, CMelony, and Bangaz.
-The album features Kiss Daniel, with lead single "Hola Hola".
+The album features label mate Kiss Daniel, with lead single "Hola Hola".

 Background

 Sugarboy told Nigerian Entertainment Today, on March 2, 2017, why Kiss Daniel was the only featured artiste on his debut album "Not featuring any other artiste on my album asides Kiss Daniel who I collaborated with on two tracks is part of the label's strategy".
 On 5 March 2017, he told The Punch that "There are 22 songs on the album but I had to record about 40 tracks, before selecting".

 Singles and promotion

 In 2016, Sugarboy released the lead single "Hola Hola" on 16 January 2016, while working on the studio album.
 On 28 February 2017, he announced the release date of his album, to be released on 22 April 2016 through G-Worldwide Entertainment.
 "Hola Hola" debut at number 7 on Nigeria Playdata charts, and MTV Base Hottest Naija Tracks of 2017.
 The album's second single "Double", was released on 15 June 2016 and produced by BeatBurx.
 The music video was directed by Mattmax.